Minimal pair: Syntactic gemination

 In some languages like Italian, word-initial consonants are geminated after certain vowel-final words in the same prosodic unit.
 Sometimes, the phenomenon can create some syntactic-gemination-minimal-pairs:

 In the example, the graphical accent on dà is just a diacritical mark that does not change the pronunciation of the word itself.
 However, in some specific areas, like Tuscany, both phrases are pronounced /daˈkkaːza/ and so can be distinguished only from the context.

 Tone

 Minimal pairs for tone contrasts in tone languages can be established; some writers refer to that as a contrast involving a toneme.
-For example, Kono distinguishes high tone and low tone on syllables:
+For example, Kono, of Sierra Leone, distinguishes high tone and low tone on syllables:

 Stress

 Languages in which stress may occur in different positions within the word often have contrasts that can be shown in minimal pairs, as in Greek and Spanish:

 In English stress can determine the part of speech of a word: insult as a noun is /ˈɪnsʌlt/ while as a verb it is /ɪnˈsʌlt/.
 In certain cases it can also differentiate two words: below /bɪˈloʊ/ vs billow /ˈbɪloʊ/.